 The Home Interaction Program for Parents and Youngsters is a free, home-based parenting and early childhood enrichment program that helps children and parents get ready for school.
 The two-year program aims to encourage parents to become more involved in their child’s learning.
 Home tutors support parents/carers to be their child’s first teacher using structured materials and activities.

 HIPPY is delivered into disadvantaged communities with families who have young children aged four and five.
-Playgroup Queensland currently coordinates two HIPPY sites located in Cairns North and Goodna.
+Playgroup Queensland currently coordinates a HIPPY site located in Goodna.

 - Encourages parents and children to love learning.

 - Upskills parents to be their children’s first teachers.

 - Gives children a strong start at school.